This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 CBT is useful for training us to avoid internal causes of stress, such as “all-or-nothing” thinking, jumping to conclusions, pessimism, having unrealistic expectations for ourselves, always expecting the worst-case scenario, and feeling guilt or shame over events that are out of our control.

-Making time for connecting with the people around you (like practicing fika), spending time outside and doing things you love with family, friends and your spouse are all stress relievers that are good for your health in many ways.
-Social connection is tied to longevity, since it helps people feel like they’re a part of something larger than themselves and helps give them perspective.
+Making time for connecting with the people around you (like practicing fika), spending time outside, and doing things you love with family, friends and your spouse are all stress relievers that are good for your health in many ways.

 Being outdoors has some similar effects, reminding people that they’re one piece of a much larger universe, lifting their moods and making it easier to get good sleep.

-For many American workers, their work stress accelerates because they don’t take their full vacation or who are always on call.
+For many American workers, their work stress accelerates because they don’t take their full vacations or are always on call.
 Instead, take your deserved vacation days to give your body and brain a break from work.
-Same story with a packed work day — go outside for a walk; don’t eat lunch at your desk; try not to work past 5 p.m. if you started earlier, etc.

-7. Keeping a Journal
+7. Keeping a journal

 Keeping track of your emotions, both positive and negative, along with the events that can trigger them helps you identify what’s causing stress.
 A journal is an easy, effective way to monitor your state of mind throughout the day, focus on thoughts that cause you harm and figure out what’s really bothering you when you’re unsure.

-A journal can also reduce stress by helping you to stay organized, such as listing out appointments, household responsibilities, job assignments or other tasks so you’re less frantic and likely to miss important deadlines.
+A journal can also reduce stress by helping you stay organized, such as listing out appointments, household responsibilities, job assignments or other tasks so you’re less frantic and less likely to miss important deadlines.

 Several adaptogenic herbs and essential oils have been shown to improve anxiety symptoms by reducing the effects that stress and cortisol have on the body.
-Adaptogens (including ginseng, ashwagandga, maca, rhodiola, holy basil and cocoa) are a unique class of healing plants that balance, restore and protect the body and make it easier to handle stress by regulating hormones and physiological functions.
+Adaptogens (including ginseng, ashwagandha, maca, rhodiola, holy basil and cocoa) are a unique class of healing plants that balance, restore and protect the body and make it easier to handle stress by regulating hormones and physiological functions.

 Essential oils such as lavender, myrrh, frankincense and bergamot are also capable of reducing inflammation, improving immunity, balancing hormones, and helping with sleep and digestion.